Micro-Sensys/samples-doc_transponders_android/README.md

-# samples-doc_transponders_android / Andriod DOC sample code for RFID transponders
+# samples-doc_transponders_android / Android DOC sample code for RFID transponders
 This sample code is for handling both HF and UHF transponders on Android devices using a Micro-Sensys RFID reader

 > For details on DOC communication check [Useful Links](#Useful-Links)